The Art of Communicating: The Keys to Communicating with Others

 In the third chapter, the author writes that we can establish compassionate communication with other people when we are aware of our own breathing.
 At this time, we can see that there is a Buddha inside all other people and we can listen to them with deep desire.
 According to the author, when people are able to listen to each other deeply, they suffer less and understand each other.

-"The foundation of love is understanding, and that means first if all understanding suffering.
+"The foundation of love is understanding, and that means first of all understanding suffering.
 Each of us is hungry for understanding.
 If you really want to love someone and make him or her happy, you have to understand that person is suffering".

 The Six Mantras of Loving Speech

 In this chapter of the book, Thích Nhất Hạnh writes that feeling alone is just a perception and offers six mantras for compassionate communication, which is the key to loving speech and deep listening.
 They include "I am here for you", "I know you are there and I am happy", "I know you suffer, that is why I am here for you", "I suffer please help", "this is a happy moment" and "you are partly right".